 Luckily, there are many job opportunities in Denver.
 New arrivals with a suitable skill set should be able to land themselves a lucrative position in one of the city’s major companies, which would afford them a good home in a desirable neighbourhood.

-That said, the city has more affordable neighbourhoods to select from.
+That said, the city has more affordable neighbourhoods to choose from.
 You can find a place at a reasonable price if you are willing to sacrifice things such as proximity to the city centre or easy access to amenities.

 Cost of transport in Denver